Leaves of Absence - UTDBP3054

 This second provision of the law, prohibits reprisals against any person without regard to military connection who testifies or otherwise assists in an investigation or other proceeding under USERRA.

 - An employee eligible under USERRA must notify his or her supervisor verbally or in writing as soon as possible after becoming aware that he/she is being called for extended military service.
-He/she must also notify the Benefits Section of the Office of Human Resources so that arrangements can be made for insurance coverage.
+He/she must also notify the Leave Administrator in the Office of Human Resources so that arrangements can be made for insurance coverage.

 - Before departing on military leave, copies of military orders must be provided to the supervisor so that the employee can be placed on military leave.
-The employee's department will inform the Office of Human Resources that the employee will be on USERRA leave.
+The employee's department will inform the Leave Administrator in the Office of Human Resources that the employee will be on USERRA leave.

 - Provided the employee meets the criteria for eligibility upon return from military service, he/she must contact their former department and the Office of Human Resources.
 Representatives from the Office of Human Resources will work with the returning individual to ensure that all necessary documentation is provided for reemployment.